 More Maintenance

 Flat roofs can get damaged more easily than pitched roofs, especially in areas where lots of rainfall and snow are common.
 This is primarily due to the issue mentioned above.
 After heavy rainfall, hiring a reputable roofing company to inspect the roof is of utmost importance.
-They will make sure that there is no damage and patch it up if needed.
+They will make sure that there is no damage and patch it up with repairs if needed.

 Conclusion